FAQs

 Stage Two: Full Application

-If your Expression of Interest (EOI) is successful, roughly 28% are, you’ll be invited to stage two where you’ll need to submit a full application.
-We’ll ask you for more detail on which group(s) within our priority audiences the project will support to be active and how, as well as project outcomes and information about your organisation (including diversity, equity and inclusion, sustainability and the real Living Wage).
+In the full application, you’ll need to provide more detail on which group(s) within our priority audiences the project will support to be active and how.
+You’ll also be asked about your project outcomes and information about your organisation, including your approach to diversity, equity and inclusion, sustainability and the real Living Wage.

 - A project budget